Have you been thinking of getting an Australian Working Holiday visa?

 Regarding applying for your tax return:

-You do not need to lodge an income tax return or non-lodgment advice if both of the following apply:
+You don’t need to lodge a tax return or a non-lodgment advice if both of the following apply:

-- all of your income was earned while you were a working holiday maker
+- all of your income was earned as salary or wages while you were a WHM (working holiday maker)

 You can refer to the ATO website for more official info regarding taxes.